corsonknowles/typespeed/README.md

 ancestral halls for the summer.

-A colonial mansion, a hereditary estate, I would say a haunted house, and reach the height of romantic felicity=E2=80=94but that would be asking too = much of fate!
+A colonial mansion, a hereditary estate, I would say a haunted house, and reach the height of romantic felicity, but that would be asking too much of fate!

 Still I will proudly declare that there is something queer about it.